manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 <!-- intro -->
 ##### JSON
 <!-- request JSON -->
-JSON value can be inserted as as JSON object
+JSON value can be inserted as a JSON object
 ```json
 POST /insert
 {